-- However, imports from NZ over the last five years have been stretched by supply constraints (land in NZ is increasingly being reallocated to the dairy sector) and as China has expanded onto the global stage as a competing importer of sheepmeat. - The EU represented 31% of NZ's overall sheepmeat exports in 2017, with about half of this trade destined for the UK.
+- Imports have accounted for about 19% of EU sheepmeat consumption over the last decade, and Australia and New Zealand have remained the only significant external suppliers. - New Zealand's preferential trading conditions over the past 40 years have allowed it to capture the majority of the import market. - However, imports from New Zealand over the last five years have been stretched by supply constraints (land in New Zealand is increasingly being reallocated to the dairy sector) and as China has expanded onto the global stage as a competing importer of sheepmeat. - The EU represented 31% of NZ's overall sheepmeat exports in 2017, with about half of this trade destined for the UK.